shabran01/shabran/README.md

 Welcome to my Github page!

-My name is Alvin Kiveu , and I'm a fullstack developer from Kenya.
+My name is Shabran Kweyu , and I'm a fullstack developer from Kenya.
 I have a deep passion for technology, and I love solving problems creatively.
 With my constantly growing skill set, I'm able to work on both the front-end and back-end of web applications, which allows me to have a diverse range of technical abilities.

 What I enjoy most about being a fullstack developer is the opportunity to constantly learn and adapt to new technologies.
 This keeps me on my toes and helps me stay up-to-date with the latest trends and best practices in the industry.